 Radioactive waste (often produced in healthcare facilities) and mixed waste (mix of radioactive and hazardous waste) should be labeled with the universal radiation symbol.

 Bags sold for medical waste are usually made from linear low-density polyethylene, although some may be made from polypropylene.
 High-density polyethylene is also used.
 One good thing about these materials is that they will burn in an incinerator with almost no ash.
-Bagged waste never needs to be removed from the bag before it enters a heated chamber.
+Bagged waste does not need to be removed from the bag before it enters the furnace.
 Some processes move the bags through a shredder first, which breaks the bags and may mix the waste from one bag with another.

-One disadvantage of bags is that when the contents are to be autoclaved, the bags must be opened to allow the steam in.
+One disadvantage of bags shows up when autoclave treatment is used.
+To ensure the waste is heated adequately, the bags must be opened to allow the steam in.
 When bagged waste is to be incinerated, this is not a concern, as the bags themselves are combustible.
+However, some plastic bags may melt in the autoclave, producing a mess.
+To avoid this, test bags in the autoclave with no waste.
+Bag suppliers might be able to specify a temperature the plastic will stand up to.

 More sturdy containers are employed to hold large quantities of waste.
 You can buy these from many retailers and there are no "official" requirements for them.
 If a legal dispute arises, the court will look at whether the waste manager exercised due care.
 Containers, bins, barrels for medical waste can be made from various materials (plastic, steel, aluminum).
 Colors should conform with whatever scheme you have set for your facility.